 If Baby puts up a brushing battle, know you’re not alone.
-Early tooth brushing is mostly about getting little ones used to the routine of dental care, but now that all of Baby’s teeth are in, and she’s regularly and enthusiastically eating all kinds of solids, her tooth brushing routine will need to become more thorough.
+Early tooth brushing is mostly about getting little ones used to the routine of dental care, but now that all of Baby’s teeth are in, and they're regularly and enthusiastically eating all kinds of solids, their tooth brushing routine will need to become more thorough.

 According to the American Dental Association, one in four children will have a cavity before starting kindergarten.
 With such a high rate of tooth decay in young children, it’s critical to begin and stick with a good tooth brushing routine at this stage.